agormp/treedist/README.md

 ## Availability

-The `sumt` source code is available on GitHub: https://github.com/agormp/treedist.
+The `treedist` source code is available on GitHub: https://github.com/agormp/treedist.
 The executable can be installed from PyPI: https://pypi.org/project/treedist/

 ## Installation